 Alpha-carotene and beta-carotene are retinoid forms of vitamin A with antioxidant and anti-inflammatory properties.
 Beta-carotene is the antioxidant that gives certain fruits and vegetables, like squash, their bright orange pigment.

 Vitamin A is needed for healthier hair and skin.

 Potassium is good for lowering and preventing high blood pressure, decreases the risk of heart disease.

 Fibre may decrease inflammation and improve immune function.
 Vitamin C and beta-carotene can help boost immunity too.

 Tips and tricks before starting

 All of the dairy ingredients should be at room temperature, so make sure to take them out from the fridge 1-2 hours before starting.
 This way the diaries combine better, become smoother and will help to get the perfect texture and taste.

 I added freshly baked pumpkins for the perfect taste.
-Bake the pumpkin slices in oven (oh it smells so good :)) Remove the skin and smash the flesh with a fork.
+Bake the pumpkin slices in the oven (oh it smells so good :)) Remove the skin and mash the flesh with a fork.

 Preparation time: 30 min

 Baking time: 15 min